Technology of television: NTSC

 In North America, the basic signal standards since 1941 had been compatible enough in 2007 that even the oldest monochrome televisions could still receive color broadcasts.
 However, the United States Congress passed a law that required the cessation of all conventional television broadcast signals by February 2009.
 After that date, all NTSC standard televisions with analog-only tuners went dark unless fitted with a digital ATSC tuner.
 The digital channels occupy the same spectrum as the analog channels.
 Some of the spectrum previously occupied by the highest numbered channels was auctioned off by the United States' Federal Communications Commission for other uses.

 PAL and SECAM

 PAL and SECAM are expected not to be broadcast in Europe and Eurasia by the mid-2020s.
 PAL-M may have a similar decommissioning timeline.

-The European Union has recommended its members to close down analog terrestrial television by 2012.
+The EU recommended that Member Countries switch from Analog to digital by January 1, 2012.
 Luxembourg and the Netherlands already completed their closedowns in 2006, and Finland and Sweden closed down their analog broadcasts in 2007.